thayerz00r/robinhood-ai-trading-bot/README.md

 Decision-making AI-prompt example:
 ```
 You are an investment advisor managing a stock portfolio and watchlist.
+You analyze the market conditions every 600 seconds.
 Analyze both and suggest which stocks to sell first to maximize buying power and profit potential, followed by any potential buy opportunities that align with available funds and market conditions.
 Only respond in JSON format.

 Portfolio:
 {